Astropy Affiliated Packages

 Affiliated Packages Registry

 The following table lists all currently registered affiliated packages.
-They are determined from the json file, which is the actual authoritative registry.

-Total number of affiliated packages:
+Total number of post-APE 22 affiliated packages:

 Loading...